Renton, Washington Therapists

 - Valley Cities Behavioral Health has multiple locations in King County, including Renton.
 The organization provides services for mental health care as well as resources for the homeless.

-- Optimum Mental Health Services is another facility in Renton providing treatment for a wide variety of mental illnesses.
+- Optimum Mental Health Services is another facility in Renton that provides treatment for a wide variety of mental illnesses.